On 1 March 2017 the RCP’s Inflammatory Bowel Disease (IBD) Audit Programme successfully transitioned the biologics audit to the UK IBD Registry.

 The provision and care of people receiving biological therapies has improved and they are generally safe and effective – in particular the new biosimilars that have come to the market in the last few years.

 Although the IBD Audit Programme has demonstrated how widespread data collection has encouraged and driven improvements over time there are still many aspects of care that still need to be improved.
 The transition to the IBD UK Registry is the start of a new phase of ongoing data collection and reporting.
-We encourage hospital teams to keep participating to continue to build on the successes of the audit programme.
+We encourage hospital teams to participate with the IBD Registry in order to continue to build on the successes of the audit programme.